uvadmt/uvadmt.github.io/src/content/post/class22.md

 - **Problem Set 5** is due tomorrow, 8:29pm on **Thursday, 6 March**: [[PDF](/docs/ps5.pdf)] [[Template](https://www.overleaf.com/read/mnpgvnvtyxbq#03c118)]

+- Here's the info on the ACM Dinner (with Dave) that Shreyas talked about: **19 March, 6-8 PM**, Rice 103 with food from "Lucky Blue's".
+To signup: https://forms.gle/hJTGiWYivWvapRnv5

 ## Class

 - Revisiting the Well-Ordered Definition